thiagopnobre/my_environment/README.md

 My Environment
 ==============

 Personal configuration for Sublime Text 3 and python environment at Ubuntu.
-It's focused on webdeveloper.
+It's focused on web developing.

 ![Imagem do Editor com Plugins](sublime.png)